It just doesn’t get any better than biology!

 Steven Marlow MBiochem Oxon.
 Teacher of Biology

 Steven Marlow is a graduate of New College Oxford and completed his GTP at Caterham School.
 He has been with the school since 2008.
 He enjoys teaching First Years to the Upper Sixth, both Human and General Biology, and particular areas of interest are energetics and analytical techniques.
-When not teaching, Steven is an a keen hobbyist, and in 2012 took the school Warhammer team to the grand final of the national competition.
+When not teaching, Steven is a keen hobbyist, and in 2012 took the school Warhammer team to the grand final of the national competition.
 A keen sportsman as well, Steven has coached rugby, athletics and basketball.

 Mrs Isis Whitwell BSc Biological Sciences Teacher of Biology, Head of Harestone House